top of page

 What Is CPS?

 CPS stands for Child Protective Services.
 It is a government agency that investigates and takes action to protect children who are believed to be abused or neglected.
 CPS cases are often initiated by reports from concerned individuals, such as teachers, doctors, or neighbors.
-However, the reportee’s name and contact information are protected by law and will remain confidential.

 CPS also provides a range of services to help families in crisis, such as counseling, parenting classes, and substance abuse treatment.
-The goal of these services is to help families address the underlying issues that may be contributing to abuse or neglect and to prevent future incidents from occurring.
+The goal of these services is to help families address the underlying issues that may be contributing to the abuse or neglect and to prevent future incidents from occurring.

 How Does CPS Investigate the Welfare of Children?